Plutonomicon/pluton/README.md

 ## Benchmarks

-Note: Benchmarks are not implemented yet.
-This is only a placeholder.
+Note: Benchmarks are work in progress; we intend to benchmark all examples in CI.

 ```
 cabal bench
 ```

-This will write the benchmark report to `report.html`.
+This will write the benchmark report to `bench.*`.

 ### Benchmarking a commit